 These can be caused by DVT (deep vein thrombosis) and can cause pulmonary embolisms (PEs) if left untreated.
 Without medical intervention, these can be fatal.

-Fortunately, looking after your diet can massively reduce your chances of developing a blood blot.
+Fortunately, looking after your diet can massively reduce your chances of developing a blood clot.
 This is because a healthy diet helps to control inflammation in your blood vessels and lowers your blood pressure.

 In particular, antioxidants and flavonoids help to reduce inflammation throughout your body.
 Food containing these include: